therlaup/pydicom-batch/README.md

 ## <a name="config"></a> Extraction configuration files

 Extractions are defined in YAML files.
 We provide example files in the config directory.
-Note that path defined in configuration files should be absolute.
+Note that paths for directories or files defined in configuration files should be absolute.

 ### Sample C-FIND request